About my work

 Inspired by the uniqueness of human biographies, by our ability to develop our Selves in an imperfect world a whole life long, and by our gift as humans to be able to light a sparkle in another, I have devoted the last thirteen years of my live to the art of adult teaching and learning.

-I studied European Studies (BA) in Ruse and Antwerp and Adult Education (MA) in Berlin, Systemic Coaching & PBSP-Psychotherapy in Berlin and Osnabrück (certificates).
+I studied European Studies (BA) in Ruse and Antwerp, Adult Education (MA) in Berlin, Psychology (MSc.) & PBSP-Psychotherapy in Veliko Tarnovo and Osnabrück and Systemic Coaching in Berlin (certificate).

 Services I offer